ikeasamoahansah/dungeons-of-lua/README.md

 ### Navigation

 - main.lua <- contains all the stuff
-- libraries dir <- contains 3rd party libraries used for the game
+- libraries DIR <- contains 3rd party libraries used for the game
+- assets DIR <- assets used in the game
+- src DIR <- contains other files and environments

 ## License